Investment Process

 Closed to most new investors.
 For eligibility requirements see statutory prospectus.

 30-Day SEC Yield is based on a formula specified by the SEC that calculates a fund's hypothetical annualized income, as a percentage of its assets.
 This hypothetical yield will differ from the fund's actual experience and as a result, income distributions from the fund may be higher or lower.
-Credit Quality ratings are from S&P and/or Moody's.
-Ratings typically range from AAA (highest) to D (lowest) and are subject to change.
-The ratings apply to underlying holdings of the Portfolio and not the Portfolio itself.
-If securities are rated by both agencies, the higher rating was used.
-Securities not rated by S&P or Moody's are categorized as Unrated/Not Rated.
+Credit Quality ratings are determined by Artisan Partners based on ratings from S&P and/or Moody's, which typically range from AAA (highest) to D (lowest).
+For securities rated by both S&P and Moody's, the higher of the two ratings was used, and those not rated by either agency have been categorized as Unrated/Not Rated.
+Ratings are applicable to the underlying portfolio securities, but not the portfolio itself, and are subject to change.
 Maturity Distribution represents the weighted average of the maturity dates of the securities held in the Portfolio.
 Free Cash Flow is a measure of financial performance calculated as operating cash flow minus capital expenditures.
-Treasury futures represented net notional exposure of -0.00% of net assets.
+Treasury futures represented net notional exposure of 0.00% of net assets.

 Source ICE Data Indices, LLC is used with permission.
 ICE® is a registered trademark of ICE Data Indices, LLC or its affiliates and BofA® is a registered trademark of Bank of America Corporation licensed by Bank of America Corporation and its affiliates ("BofA"), and may not be used without BofA's prior written approval.
 The index data referenced herein is the property of ICE Data Indices, LLC, its affiliates (“ICE Data”) and/or its third party suppliers and, along with the ICE BofA trademarks, has been licensed for use by Artisan Partners Limited Partnership.
 ICE Data and its Third Party Suppliers accept no liability in connection with the use of such index data or marks.
 See www.artisanpartners.com/ice-data.html for a full copy of the Disclaimer.